 As awareness of the environmental cost of producing and throwing away waste plastic grows, it’s not surprising that most consumers want to find simple ways of recycling water filters.
-As a result, many companies including Brita, Pur, and Aquasana Water filters have modified or overhauled their products to earn the title Eco friendly.
+As a result, many companies have modified or overhauled their products to earn the title Eco friendly.

 Another way to recycle your used water filter cartridge is to use the city’s curbside recycling pickup.
 This is certainly the easiest way to make sure that you are recycling your used water filter cartridge.
 All you need to do is place your recyclable water filter cartridge into the correct bins and the workers will do the rest.